 Don’t let this step overwhelm you.
 Sometimes trying to figure out exactly what breed or chickens to get can feel overwhelming.
 The thing that is important to know is that there are certain breeds that are better suited for specific traits and climates.

 Such as meat birds, laying hens, cold-hardy breeds, heat-tolerant breeds, etc.

 Best Egg Layers

-There are many breeds that are great for egg laying that I’ll talk about, like those in my article The Best Chicken Breeds for Beginners but if want the most eggs possible these are the top breeds:
+There are many breeds that are great for egg laying that I’ll talk about, like those in my article The Best Chicken Breeds for Eggs but here are a few of the top breeds: